-Holographic displays directly control properties of the illumination wavefront, allowing to project light fields in a small form factor with only a handful of optical elements\cite{wakunami2016projection,shi2021towards}.
-This capability has applications across domains, including virtual and augmented reality devices\cite{itoh2021towards,shi2021towards}.
-Modern holographic displays employ spatial light modulators (SLM) that dynamically modulate the wavefront of a coherent beam.
+Holography is the science of creating vivid scenery through carefully crafted interference patterns.
+This discipline has applications across domains, especially in virtual and augmented reality devices\cite{shi2021towards,itoh2021towards}.
+While static holograms can be generated with a suitable recording medium, modern holographic displays typically employ spatial light modulators (SLM) that dynamically modulate the wavefront of a coherent beam\cite{Dorrah2023LightSF,wakunami2016projection}.
 However, despite being the workhorse of holography, SLMs suffer from small diffraction angles caused by limitations of modern liquid crystal on silicon (LCoS) technology.
 Achieving dynamic control with LCoS induces several engineering challenges (e.g., display bandwidth, pixel cross-talk, power consumption), which have imposed a practical lower bound on the pixel pitch\cite{Moser2019Crosstalk}.
-Consequently, the \'{e}tendue of holographic displays, which is the product of the field of view (FOV) and the display size, is fundamentally limited when maintaining a compact SLM size\cite{lohmann1996space}.
-Holographic displays have to trade off FOV for display size, and vice versa, although both are critical for most display applications (Fig.~\ref{fig:schematic}a).
-For immersive virtual/augmented reality (VR/AR) devices, at least a FOV of $120^\circ$ and an eyebox of $10 \times 10\,\text{mm}^2$ is desired\cite{kuo2020expansion} (Note that the eyebox or display size is defined as the region within which the eye must reside to view a hologram).
+Consequently, the \'{e}tendue of holographic displays, which is the product of the field-of-view (FOV) and the display size, is fundamentally limited when maintaining a compact SLM size\cite{lohmann1996space}.
+Holographic displays have to trade off FOV for display size, or vice versa, although both are critical for most display applications.
+For immersive virtual/augmented reality (VR/AR) devices, an FOV of at least $120^\circ$ and an eyebox size greater than $10 \times 10\,\text{mm}^2$ is desired\cite{kuo2020expansion}, where the eyebox or display size is defined as the region within which the eye must reside within to view a hologram.
 To reach the \'{e}tendue needed for these specifications requires over one billion SLM pixels, which is two orders of magnitude more than what today's LCoS technology achieves\cite{kuo2020expansion}.
 Manufacturing such a display and dynamically controlling it is beyond modern fabrication and computational capabilities.